nsaikiran/impression/_drafts/server-framework-interface.md

 ----

-To understand web server interfaces, I had to understand terms like web server, application server, dynamic response generation and web framework.
-To understand these terms I needed to go through the evolution of web.
+To understand web server interfaces, I had to understand terms like web server, application code, dynamic response generation, web framework and application server.
+To understand these terms
+I needed to go through the evolution of web.

 # The need for interfaces